 The proposed expansion of Hemel Hempstead is likely to have an impact on the nearby railway stations (Hemel Hempstead station and Apsley station) and the need to improve and expand station facilities, as necessary, to reflect increased demand for rail services has been raised in the engagement as a concern.
+The Hemel Garden Communities will also be accessible by other railway stations in the District, such as St Albans station and Harpenden station, though these stations are not currently well-connected to the location of the HGC site by sustainable travel modes.
+Improvements which enhance connectivity to and from railway stations within the District would mitigate potential railway station capacity issues associated with growth.
 Further details are not yet developed as to exactly what new or improved infrastructure is required to facilitate this increased demand.